Did you know that prenatal massage is exceptionally beneficial during your pregnancy? They can help to ease back pain

 Past 12 weeks, the foetal position is generally more stable, so it’s safe to do light massages to help blood flow throughout the body and to the foetus.

-We don’t recommend getting a prenatal massage done at home after 31 weeks of gestational age, especially if there isn’t someone experienced to help you out.
-Also, as you approach delivery (and becoming a new Mama! 🙂 ), certain massage points can trigger contractions.
-If you must get a massage, make sure you consult a professional or a doctor first.
+We don’t recommend getting a prenatal massage done at home after 31 weeks of gestational age, especially if there isn’t someone experienced to help you.
+Also, as you approach delivery (and becoming a new Mama! 🙂 ), specific massage points can trigger contractions.
+If you must get a massage, consult a professional or a doctor first.

 A pregnancy massage by your partner releases oxytocin (the love hormone), which makes you healthier and happier!